 In December, 2014, I completed a five day Organizational Diagnosis training taught by Sam Kaner at Community at Work.
 This training develops practices for promoting organizational self-awareness, and co-designing and supporting intentional change processes.

 In the summer of 2015, I completed a 4 day training series on Trauma-Informed Care.
 While this does not make me an expert on creating trauma-informed processes and places, it does mean that I understand that framework.
 I can connect the work I do with goals around reducing re-traumatizing events, and being useful and respectful responders to trauma-induced behaviors.
-Trauma-informed care, co-active coaching and organizational diagnosis are complimentary, mutually supportive frameworks, and their tools work well together.
+I have recently been exploring, in response to the limitations of the Trauma-Informed Care framework, the Healing Centered Engagement, Healing Justice, and Restorative Justice frameworks.
+These approaches, co-active coaching and organizational diagnosis are complimentary, mutually supportive frameworks, and their tools work well together.